ajdehn/Zero-to-SOC-2/README.md

 This repository is a playbook for how to get SOC 2 in record time.

 ### Who wrote this playbook:
-This playbook was written by AJ Dehn (???).
+- AJ Dehn (Managing Director at Eden Data).

 ### Who is this playbook for:
 This playbook is built exclusively for companies with the following tech stack: